Explore holidays in Sivota & Epirus

 The compactness of this region means you don’t have to choose between sea and alpine air – you can have both.
 Rugged bays play out a lulling soundtrack of gently breaking waves as little boats come and go, bobbing their way to quiet inlets and secret coves.

 The inland villages, with their hairpin bends, stone-arched bridges and blissful sense of solitude are as accessible to the leisurely rambler as they are the hardcore hiker, with breathtaking views, hearty home cooking and fine architecture all on the menu.
-For a more strenuous challenge, the 8-mile long trail through the mighty Vikos Gorge is considered one of the most rewarding in Greece.
+For a more strenuous challenge, the 8-mile long trail through the mighty Vikos Gorge is considered one of the most rewarding in Greece, but if you just want to take photos, there are wonderful view points in the hills around.

 A little bit of buzz